red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

             bot say "Welcome!
 Nice to meet you!" match RestartEvent()

-In this example the bot's reaction depends on the state of the variable ``$number_of_users`` that would contain the number of available users.
+In this example, the bot's reaction depends on the state of the variable ``$number_of_users`` that would contain the number of available users.

 .. _flow-control-event-branching: